LearnFintech

 Unlike most fintechs, Wise became profitable early - in 2017, just six years after founding.
 They proved you could build a sustainable business by charging fair, transparent prices.

 In 2021, they went public on the London Stock Exchange and rebranded from TransferWise to Wise.
-The company that started because two friends were tired of being ripped off by banks is now worth $12 billion and moves over $100 billion annually.
+The company that started because two friends were tired of being ripped off by banks now earns £1.36 billion in underlying income, moves more than £145 billion across borders a year, and is preparing a primary US listing in 2026.

 Their mission hasn't changed: money without borders, with transparent pricing.
 In an industry built on hidden fees, Wise proved that honesty is good business.